DESTINATIONS · CALABRIA

 Textiles and Arazzo – Flemish Masterwork

 The textile section also preserves a rich collection of liturgical paraments, including chasubles and copes made from precious silks.
-A special place is occupied by products of the Catanzaro manufactory, which in the 17th and 18th centuries was a leader in silk fabric production.
-Preserved chiné à la branche fabrics reveal the richness of colours that for centuries graced services in the Norman cathedral.
+A special place is occupied by products associated with the Catanzaro silk-manufacturing tradition of the 17th and 18th centuries.
+This part of the exhibition complements the treasury well – instead of metal and stone, you see colour, texture and the ceremonial splendour of the liturgy.

 Museum Innovation and Education – Gerace Borgo Smart